Research and development in Japan

+As a global leader in the automotive, robotics, and electronics industries that has made significant contributions to science and technology, Japan has consistently prioritized research and development since the late 20th century in order to maintain its position at the forefront of technological developments.

 Research and development became increasingly important to the Japanese economy through the 1970s and 1980s and obtained significant support from the Japanese government.

+Relative to gross domestic product, Japan's research and development budget is the second highest in the world, with 867,000 researchers sharing a 19-trillion-yen research and development budget as of 2017.

-Growth of R&D
+Growth

 As its economy matured in the 1970s and 1980s, Japan gradually shifted away from dependence on foreign research.
 Japan's ability to conduct independent research and development became a decisive factor in boosting the nation's competitiveness.
 As early as 1980, the Japan Science and Technology Agency, a component of the Kantei (office of the Prime Minister) announced the beginning of "the era of Japan's technological independence."

 By 1986 Japan had come to devote a higher proportion of its GNP to research and development than the United States.
 In 1989 nearly 700,000 Japanese were engaged in research and development, more than the number of French, British, and West Germans combined.
 At the same time, Japan was producing more engineers than any country except the United States and Soviet Union.
 Similar trends were seen in the use of capital resources.
 Japan spent US$39.1 billion on government and private research and development in 1987, equivalent to 2.9 percent of its national income (the highest ratio in the world).
 Although the United States spent around US$108.2 billion on research and development in 1987, only 2.6 percent of its income was devoted to that purpose, ranking it third behind Japan and West Germany.

 The Japanese reputation for originality also increased.
 Of the 1.2 million patents registered worldwide in 1985, 40 percent were Japanese, and Japanese citizens took out 19 percent of the 120,000 patent applications made in the United States.
 In 1987 around 33 percent of computer-related patents in the United States were Japanese, as were 30 percent of aviation-related patents and 26 percent of communications patents.